siristechnology/nepaltoday-podcast-app/README.md

 <img src="./assets/images/mockup-3.png" alt="screenshot-2" width="200"/>
 </div>

-## Some Observations about this App

-1 - There's no functionality of Login/Register, the buttons and the forms in the Login Screen are only for UI matters.

-2 - The only option that works at _Settings_ screen it's toggle the Dark/Light theme, all the others are just for UI matters too.

 ## Functionalities

 - Choose your interests (all, technology, philosophy, science, business, pop-culture or history - it will be used to make requests in order to have a personalized app with what the user want to hear about)

-- Get informations about a specific Author, with his New Releases/Featured Podcats and Related Authors
+- Get informations about a specific Author, with his New Releases/Featured Podcasts and Related Authors

 - Get Informations about a specific Podcast, with its description and Author